CFC-Servers/map_vote/README.md

 * "EnableCooldown" is a true/false variable on whether to remove a map from voting for a while after it's played.
 * "MapsBeforeRevote" is how many maps before the map is taken off the cooldown list after it's played.
 * "RTVPercentPlayersRequired" percent of players 0 - 1 required to trigger an rtv
+* "MinimumPlayersBeforeReset" When the server drops bellow this number reset the map to default map
+* "DefaultMap" Default map to reset to
-Adding more Map prefixes
+* "TimeToReset" Time until map resets when players are bellow MinimumPlayersBeforReset Adding more Map prefixes

 ```JSON